cakephp/queue/docs/en/jobs.md

 ## Job Properties

 - `maxAttempts` limits how many times a job can be retried after an exception or explicit `Processor::REQUEUE`.
 If unset, the worker's `--max-attempts` option applies.
 If neither is set, retries are unlimited.
 - `shouldBeUnique` allows only one queued copy of the same job class, method, and payload.
 Duplicate pushes are ignored.
 This requires `uniqueCache` in the queue configuration.
+When the payload is a DTO, its class is also factored into the uniqueness check, so two different DTO classes with coincidentally identical data are never treated as duplicates of each other.

 ## Queueing Jobs